SyedAkbarAhmad/AllSigTest/README.md

 Example:

-We can say with 95% confidence that transmission type is not independent of the Origin.
+We can reject the null hypothesis (with 95% confidence) that transmission type is independent of the Origin.
 Non-USA countries produce higher number of cars with manual transmission.
 ![GitHub Logo](/images/Chi-sq_ManTrans.png)

-We can say with 95% confidence that car type is not independent of the Origin.
+We can reject the null hypothesis (with 95% confidence) that car type is independent of the Origin.
 USA produces higher number of large cars and non-USA countries produce higher number of smaller cars.
 ![GitHub Logo](/images/Chi-sq_Type.png)

-We can NOT say with 95% confidence that airbag is not independent of the Origin.
+We can reject the null hypothesis (with 95% confidence) that airbag is independent of the Origin.

 ![GitHub Logo](/images/CHi-sq_Airba.png)